fbqvyjt/Game-Dev-Study/Unity2D/SpritesGamObjComp/notes.md

     - What you need to do is actually select your main camera and change its size to 3 instead of 5
         - You should know the standard sizes of the images before you have them done so not to have art that can't fit properly in the game.
             - artworks should be a power of 2 when you design the size. this is to allow the graphics card to process properly.

+5. ***Component***
+    - Windows that allow us to modify a game object's state and behavior.
+    - The Transform component allows you to modify the Position, rotation, and scale of that game object.
+    -  We can also write our own components from a script
+        - Scripts can be used to modify the behavior of multiple game objects, even the main camera
+        - A script attached as a component to a game object is an instance of the script class (an object).